TekCastPork/BattleBabs-Competition-Scoreboard-System/index.md

 # Features:

 * Written in C#!
-* Uses the .NET framework for making nice looking GUIs
+* Uses the .NET framework
 * Scoreboard and Leaderboard system
 * Program intercommunication via LAN UDP connections
 * Leaderboard and Scoreboard are independent of eachother!
 One is not needed for the other to run!
-(Upgrade from 1.0)
+(Upgrade from original 1.0 version)
 * Arduino controllers built for the originaly java 1.0 version are still compatible with the C# version
 * IN PROGRESS: Customization to allow use for nearly anything someone would need a scoreboard system for.
+* 2 independent sessions, each capable of holding up to 9 teams.

 # Downloads